sajjadhossainshohag/laravel-paystack/README.md

 paystack()->getAuthorizationUrl()->redirectNow();

 /**
- * This fluent method does all the dirty work of verifying that the just concluded transaction was actually valid,
+ * This fluent method does all the dirty work of verifying that the just-concluded transaction was actually valid,
- * It verifies the transaction reference with Paystack Api and then grabs the data returned from Paystack.
+ * It verifies the transaction reference with the Paystack Api and then grabs the data returned from Paystack.
  * In that data, we have a lot of good stuff, especially the `authorization_code` that you can save in your db
  * to allow for easy recurrent subscription.
  */